Folklore (Taylor Swift album): Art direction

 Folklore's album art, packaging, and lyric videos were created through a DIY approach.
 Swift collaborated with photographer Beth Garrabrant for the artworks, without a technical team due to COVID-19 concerns.
 The photoshoot marked a change from Swift's older shoots, where she would have "100 people on set, commanding alongside other people in a very committee fashion."
-She styled herself, including hair, makeup and wardrobe, and prescribed Garrabrant a specific moodboard.
+She styled herself, including hair, makeup, and wardrobe, and prescribed Garrabrant a specific moodboard.
 The photographs are characterized by a grayscale, black and white filter.

 Cover artwork

-The standard cover art depicts Swift as an 18th-century pioneer sleepwalking in a nightgown.
+The standard cover art depicts Swift as a 19th-century pioneer sleepwalking in a nightgown.
 She is seen standing alone in a misty forest covered by morning fog, wearing a long, double-breasted plaid coat over a white prairie dress, gazing at the height of the trees.
 On the backside cover, she stands turned away from the camera, wearing a slouchy flannel-lined denim jacket slumped around her arms, and a white lace frock, with two loose braided buns low over her nape, similar to American Girl doll Kirsten Larson.
 The album title is written in an italicized roman font reminiscent of "a Chronicles of Narnia scrawl".
+The photos were shot at Swift's friend's house in Lewisboro, New York.
+"So, I called my friend who has some woods behind her house and was like, 'Can I take some pictures in your forest?'
+She said yes," Swift said.
+"I ordered all these night gowns online and brought them and did my own hair and makeup and just was like, 'I guess I'll braid it, I don't know.'"

-In December 2020, Jimmy Kimmel interviewed Swift about the presence of the word "Woodvale" on the cover of "Hide And Seek" edition of Folklore, which some suspected to be the title of a new album after Evermore; Swift denied it and said she did not reveal Folklore's title to anyone until just before its release and used "Woodvale" as a code name, which was included in an artwork for reference, but was accidentally printed in the final products.
+In December 2020, Jimmy Kimmel interviewed Swift about the presence of the word "Woodvale" on the cover of "Hide and Seek" edition of Folklore, which some suspected to be the title of a new album after Evermore; Swift denied it and said she did not reveal Folklore's title to anyone until just before its release and used "Woodvale" as a code name, which was included in an artwork for reference, but was accidentally printed in the final products.